-Every live event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
+Every virtual event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
 As the event owner, you have the ability to moderate this chat as well with comment deletion and banning capabilities.

 (Note: Since the production of this video, we no longer offer Facebook as a chat login option.
 Viewers should either log into their Vimeo account or chat as a guest.)